menu

 This sort of software takes online gamers' user account information.

-Trojan Ransom
+Trojan ransom

 This sort of Trojan can alter data on your computer, causing it to malfunction or preventing you from accessing particular files.
 After you have paid the ransom, the thief will only restore your computer's performance or unblock your data.